 Step 3 - Strip Wires of Double Pole Circuit Breaker

 Take the wire of the double pole circuit breaker.
 Using a wire cutter or a wire stripper, strip the wires off ½ inch of insulation from the black, red, as well as the white wires you find.
 Do this until you expose the bare copper wires.
-Make sure the wire is gauged well in order support the amperage of the breaker.
+Make sure the wire is gauged well in order to support the amperage of the breaker.

 Step 4 - Install Double Pole Circuit Breaker

 Install the double pole circuit breaker on the existing breaker panel.
 Position the double pole circuit breaker horizontally using your hand.
 The switch should face the middle portion of your breaker panel.
 The screws at the back of the circuit breaker should face sideways on the wall.
-Insert the circuit breaker in the breaker panel and push the front of it onto the buss bar.
+Insert the circuit breaker in the breaker panel and push the front of it onto the bus bar.
 Push it securely in place until you hear it snap, indicating that it is secure.

 Step 5 - Wire Double Pole Circuit Breaker

 The double pole circuit breaker can now be wired.
 Place the red wire at the bottom of the screws at the back of the breaker.
 Place the black wire at the bottom of the screw located behind the breaker.
 Tighten the screws so that the wires are securely in place.
 Attach the white wire to the neutral bar of the breaker panel.
 This part of the breaker panel can be found to the right side or left side of the breakers.
-Attach the white wire under a set of screws which are on the neutral bar as well.
+Attach the white wire under a set of screws that are on the neutral bar as well.
 Tighten the screws to secure the wires.
 The bare copper wire should be connected to the ground bar which holds the copper and green ground wires.

 Step 6 - Return Cover of Breaker Panel